Photo by @enemypixels

-Freddie is a New York-based standup comedian and writer.
+Freddie is a Los Angeles-based standup comedian and writer.
 They are also the founder of Facebook.

-Freddie is on the editorial team at Reductress — where they’ve written over 400 satirical articles — and have also written for The Harvard Lampoon, Peanut Kid (a comedy zine they co-founded), Points in Case, and others.
-In 2022, Freddie was one of seven comics selected for the Warner Bros.
-Discovery Comedic Voices Program; their pilot was also selected for a 2023 Virtual Sundance Fellowship.
-In print, they recently wrote for the Reductress book, How to Stay Productive When the World Is Ending, named one of Vulture’s Best Comedy Books of 2023 (So Far).
-More importantly, an image of them making a big thumbs up was used next to the one-liner, “Why I Made My Hobby My Job and My Job My Wife and My Wife My Hobby.”
+Freddie is currently writing on I SUCK AT GIRLS, a show for which they have a lot of relevant experience.
+Before this, they served on the editorial team at Reductress, a satirical magazine for which they wrote over 675 articles.
+They’ve also written for The Harvard Lampoon, Peanut Kid (a comedy zine they co-founded), Points in Case, and others.
+They were selected for the 2026 Warner Bros.
+Discovery Writers Program, a 2023 Sundance Episodic Intensive, and a third thing that really breaks the pattern in an unexpected way.
+In print, they wrote for the Reductress book, How to Stay Productive When the World Is Ending, named one of Vulture’s Best Comedy Books of 2023 (So Far).
+More importantly, an image of them making a big thumbs up was used next to their one-liner, “Why I Made My Hobby My Job and My Job My Wife and My Wife My Hobby.”

 None of these moments, however, compare to Freddie’s proudest: founding Facebook.